Escape response: In fish

 In fish and amphibians, the escape response appears to be elicited by Mauthner cells, two giant neurons located in the rhombomere 4 of the hindbrain.

-Generally, when faced with a dangerous stimuli, fish will contract their axial muscle, resulting a C-shaped contraction away from the stimulus.
+Generally, when faced with a dangerous stimulus, fish will contract their axial muscle, resulting in a C-shaped contraction away from the stimulus.
 This response occurs in two separate stages: a muscle contraction that allows them to speed away from a stimulus (stage 1), and a sequential contralateral movement (stage 2).
 This escape is also known as a "fast-start response".
 The majority of the fish respond to an external stimulus (pressure changes) within 5 to 15 milliseconds, while some will exhibit a slower response taking up to 80 milliseconds.
 While the escape response generally only propels the fish a small distance away, this distance is long enough to prevent predation.
 While many predators use water pressure to catch their prey, this short distance prevents them from feeding on the fish via suction.

 Particularly in the case of fish, it has been hypothesized that the differences in escape response are due to the evolution of neural circuits over time.
 This can be witnessed by observing the difference in the extent of stage 1 behaviour, and the distinct muscle activity in stage 2 of the C-start or fast-start response.

 In larval zebrafish (Danio rerio), they sense predators using their lateral line system.
 When larvae are positioned lateral to a predator, they will escape in a likewise lateral direction.
 According to game theory, zebrafish who are positioned lateral and ventral to the predator are more likely to survive, rather than any alternate strategy.
 Finally, the faster (cm/s) the predator is moving, the faster downward the fish will move to escape predation.

 Recent research in guppies has shown that familiarity can affect the reaction time involved in the escape response.
 Guppies that were placed in familiar groups were more likely to respond than guppies who were assigned to unfamiliar groups.
 Wolcott et al. (2017) suggest that familiar groups may lead to reduced inspection and aggression among conspecifics.
 The theory of limited attention states that the brain has a limited amount of information processing, and, as an individual is engaged in more tasks, the less resources it can provide to one given task.
 As a result, they have more attention that they can devote toward anti-predator behaviour.